orey/papers/docs/articles/graphql-web-services.md

 ## A Correct Intuition?

-If we try to step back one minute, we can say that the Facebook team may have had an intuition that, with the graph-oriented modeling approach, this fundamental principle or interoperability could be declared obsolete (and consequently graphs could be in the client, in the server, in the database, with exactly the same structure.
+If we try to step back one minute, we can say that the Facebook team may have had an intuition that, with the graph-oriented modeling approach, this fundamental principle or interoperability could be declared obsolete (and consequently graphs could be in the client, in the server, in the database, with exactly the same structure).

 In some cases, that's true: if you master both ends of the wire, that's probably one very efficient way to do it.
 But it looks like ODBC or SQL*Net anyway.